 Welcome to the Queenscliff Pier Fishing Guide.
 This is a lovely vibrant town great for weekend getaways with the family.
-It’s roughly 100 kilometres away from Melbourne passing through Geelong.
-The pier is located towards the end of Symonds street in a beautiful scenic area.
-It’s an entrance to Port Phillip bay directly opposite the Mornington Peninsula with the next closest land spot being Portsea.
-Facing opposite Portsea pier.
+It’s roughly 100 kilometres away from Melbourne passing through the township of Geelong.
+The pier is located at the end of Symonds street in a scenic area surrounded by clean beaches and rock cliff faces.
+Queenscliff is the entrance to Port Phillip Bay opposite the Mornington Peninsula opposite Portsea Pier.
 Many visitors travel to this spot to catch the ferry between Portsea and Queenscliff.
-With clear waters, weed beds and fishing in roughly 6-meter deep water, it offers a vast array of fishing species to target and excellent land-based squid fishing.
+With clear waters full of reef and weed beds Queenscliff provides exceptional fishing for squid, snapper and a variety of other species.
+Providing excellent land-based fishing and fishing the surrounding waters by boat or kayak.
+In this area just be cautions of the strong currents as its the entrance of the Rip and big boats are often coming in and out of the harbour.

 Things to do at Queenscliff

 Queenscliff is a small town on the Bellarine Peninsula in southern Victoria.
 This is a beautiful spot with surrounding beaches, rock pools, ocean views and plenty of photo opportunities.
-The kids will need to be closely supervised when on the pier.
 There is available parking, toilets, shops, parks, BBQs and cafes.
 It’s also a spot to catch the renowned ferry to the Mornington peninsula.
 It’s the direct entrance to Port Phillip and the township is surrounded by the ocean.
 The town has lots of character with lovely beach fronts, historic shop fronts, restaurants and cafes many overlooking the harbour.

 Fishing at Queenscliff Pier & Queenscliff harbour